 The Benefits of Sensory Puzzles for Highly Sensitive Kids

-As someone who has spent years working with sensitive kids, and who is highly sensitive myself, I can confidently say that sensory puzzles are a game changer.
+As someone who has spent years working with sensitive kids, and who is highly sensitive myself, I can confidently say that these puzzles are a game changer.
 They offer:

 Cognitive Development